dqops/dqo/docs/dqo-concepts/definition-of-data-quality-kpis.md

 * **Analyze and prioritize**: Use the scorecard to identify areas with low data quality scores.
 This helps data owners and data teams prioritize their improvement efforts.

-To make this process easier, you can use open-source tools like DQOps.
+To make this process easier, you can use tools like DQOps.
 DQOps has a built-in data quality metrics database and provides many ready-to-use dashboards, including different types of data quality scorecards.
 This can save you time and effort in building your own solution.

 ### What is a data quality scorecard example?